 Care should be used as the lemon juice can irritate coral tissue if inadvertently applied to it.

 Calcium Hydroxide – Injecting Aiptasia with calcium hydroxide (often referred to as Kalkwasser, Kalk or Pickling Lime) in a concentrated solution is one of the most common chemical methods used.
 A derivative of this solution involves mixing the Calcium Hydroxide (a powder) with just enough water to make a thick paste, like the consistency of toothpaste.
 The paste is then applied over the Aiptasia using a turkey-baster or turkey injector or simply spread with a blunt applicator.
+The whole aiptasia anemone needs to be covered so not to leave a living piece of tissue to restart another aiptasia anemone.

 Important: Concentrated Calcium Hydroxide is a medium strength base and will kill or severely injury anything it is applied to.
 Also, attempting to apply this solution to too many Aiptasia at once may have a negative affect on the pH and alkalinity within your tank.